sdarlington/sdarlington.github.io/content/posts/2008-04-15-why-unlimited-broadband-must-die.md

 The ISPs are choosing a second option: either selling their users surfing habits to third-parties or billing popular websites for access to their customers.
 Both seem to be abusing their own customers, and yet there is still no guarantee that these new revenue streams will cover the increasing costs.

-It seems to me that the only solution that would work on a large scale is to charge end-users for the bandwidth that they actually use ((Of course the most likely scenario would be “bundles” of bandwidth, much as you buy bundles of texts or minutes for your mobile phone.)).
+It seems to me that the only solution that would work on a large scale is to charge end-users for the bandwidth that they actually use[^3].
 This may not be popular in the short-term, but it’s a whole lot better than them limiting what services you can use and when.
+[^1]: If you do know what it means any want the hard numbers, have a look [on the plus.net blog](http://community.plus.net/blog/2008/02/28/how-uk-isps-are-charged-for-broadband-the-cost-of-ipstream/).
+[^2]: Some people pin the blame on illegal downloads over peer-to-peer services.
+I deliberately left that off the list as typical bandwidth usage is drastically increasing even if you exclude infringing activities.
+[^3]: Of course the most likely scenario would be “bundles” of bandwidth, much as you buy bundles of texts or minutes for your mobile phone.